Hamsters Playing Dead: The Surprising Truth about This Behavior

 How Much Do Hamsters Sleep?

-Like in humans, animals need to get enough sleep for them to remain healthy and active.
+Like humans, animals need to get enough sleep for them to remain healthy and active.
 Without adequate sleep, hamsters can become anxious and defensive or restless.
 Your pet will sleep for about 6-8 hours daily.

 Some pet owners naturally assume there is something wrong with their hamsters when they sleep for more than eight hours.
 Remember that hamsters thrive in temperatures of 68-75 degrees Fahrenheit.